zhgzhg/Drizzle/README.md

 A lightweight dependency helper tool for Arduino IDE.

-By clicking on "Tools / Apply Drizzle @ Markers" Drizzle will download the libraries, platform, set the board, and its specific settings, __all described into the comments of your sketch file or in a separate JSON one__.
+Installs libraries, platforms, boards, and picks board-specific settings with a single click. __The preferences are described into the comments of the sketch file or in a separate JSON one__.
+Switching between Arduino projects with different settings or compiling them on different environments has never been easier!

 Drizzle operates on top of Arduino IDE's library and board manager.
 It enables them to provide components, which now can be described in text form.
-Because the only change in the sketch is the addition of a few comments or editing a separate JSON file, the project will remain compatible with other Arduino IDEs that don't have Drizzle installed.
+Because the only change in the sketch is the addition of a few _comments_ or editing _a separate JSON file_, the project will remain compatible with other Arduino IDEs that don't have Drizzle installed.

 ![Build Fat Jar](https://github.com/zhgzhg/Drizzle/workflows/Build%20Fat%20Jar/badge.svg)

 How to Use
 ----------

+1. Create a comment inside the main file of your Arduino sketch (preferably at the beginning)

+2. Use markers like `@DependsOn`, `@BoardManager`, `@BoardSettings`, and `@Board` to describe the sketch's requirements

+   1. You may click on __Tools / Auto-generate @Board* Markers__ or __Tools / Auto-generate @Board* And @Dependency Markers__ to let Drizzle
+   fill them as a C-style comment at the beginning of your main sketch file, based on IDE's current settings

+3. Save your sketch

+An example:

 ```
 /*